10 hyperlocal marketing strategies to grow your small business

 Business has been thinking global ever since the advent of the WWW.
 Now it’s time to remember that you've got customers closer to hand too.

-It is like a microscope that can focus right down on a city and even a particular neighborhood to market products more effectively.
+It is like a microscope that can focus right down on a city and even a particular neighborhood to promote products more effectively.

 There are online and offline strategies available that use local search terms for generating internet traffic along with establishing local community connections.